View Mark Hall's Obituary on mydailyregister.com and share memories

-ROCKBRIDGE, Ohio — Mark Jamison Hall, 61, of Rockbridge, Ohio, passed away Wednesday, November 27, 2019, at Hocking Valley Community Hospital, Logan, Ohio.
+ROCKBRIDGE — Mark Jamison Hall, 61, of Rockbridge, passed away Wednesday, November 27, 2019, at Hocking Valley Community Hospital, Logan.

 Mark was a United States Army Veteran.
 He retired from Kokosing Construction Company as a Carpenter and was a member of the Carpenters Local #650, Pomeroy.
 He enjoyed hunting, fishing and watching Gun Smoke.

-Survivors include his wife of 39 years, Terri (Fox) Hall; daughters Kristen Hall and Tiffany Boggess both of Logan; brothers, Ralph Hall of Middleport, Ohio, Harry Hall of Letart; sisters, Joyce Wamsley of Hartford, Thelma "Diane" Flowers of Letart, Mary Ruth Grimm of Letart, Sharon Spaun of Pomeroy, Ohio; grandson, who was more like a son, Jamison "J.T."
+Survivors include his wife of 39 years, Terri (Fox) Hall; daughters Kristen Hall and Tiffany Boggess both of Logan; brothers, Ralph Hall of Middleport, Harry Hall of Letart, W.Va.; sisters, Joyce Wamsley of Hartford, W.Va., Thelma "Diane" Flowers of Letart, Mary Ruth Grimm of Letart, Sharon Spaun of Pomeroy; grandson, who was more like a son, Jamison "J.T."
 Hall and one granddaughter, Madison Melvan.

 Service will be 2 p.m.
 Wednesday, December 4, 2019, at Foglesong-Casto Funeral Home, Mason, with Pastor Dennis Brooks officiating.
 Burial will follow in Union Cemetery, Letart, with Military rites provided by the Post #9926, Mason, American Legion Post #140, New Haven and American Legion Post #0039, Pomeroy.
 Visitation will be from noon until time of service on Wednesday, at the funeral home.